“Exploration leads to knowledge and understanding so the world can become a more mindful place.”

 ABOUT THE WRITER

 Jared E. Katz is a writer, researcher, Traumatic Brain Injury (TBI) consultant, and brain health coach/advocate.
 Jared is not only a TBI and Chiari Malformation thriver, he is a motivator of the mind and the body where he constantly stresses human improvement.
 Jared currently serves as Executive Director and Founder of The Chiari Project, a 501(c)3 non profit organization that operates exclusively for educational, scientific, and charitable purposes.
-Also, Jared serves as Founder and CEO of Conversion, a health technology lifestyle company.
+Also, Jared serves as Founder and CEO of PainLes, a health technology company.